UK invoice checklist for service businesses

 Prepare a quote

-Show account name, sort code, account number and invoice reference.
+Show account name, sort code, account number and payment reference.

-Customers can click "I've paid"; the owner confirms the payment.
+Customers can click "I've paid"; you check your bank and confirm the payment.

 Follow up overdue invoices

-Send manual reminders, or use automatic reminders on Pro and Team.
+Send reminders yourself, or use automatic overdue reminders on Pro and Team.

 What Joqiva is not